DavertMik/TestGuy_Standalone/readme.md

 ````

 That will create a 'tests' directory with a sample suite inside it.
-By default suite will be configured to test web sites and repopulate database after each run.
+By default suite will be configured to test web sites with Mink.
+Configuration is stored in ```tests/testguy/suites.yml````.

 Build TestGuy class